1257 Samalas eruption: Mongol Empire

 Increased precipitation triggered by the eruption may have facilitated the Mongol invasions of the Levant but later the return of the pre-Samalas climate would have reduced the livestock capacity of the region, thus reducing their military effectiveness and paving the way to their military defeat in the Battle of Ain Jalut.
 The effects of the eruption, such as famines, droughts and epidemics may also have hastened the decline of the Mongol Empire, although the volcanic event is unlikely to have been the sole cause.
 It may have altered the outcome of the Toluid Civil War and shifted its centre of power towards the Chinese part dominated by Kublai Khan which was more adapted to cold winter conditions.

+Central Asia and the Black Death

+The eruption of Samalas and other volcanoes caused climate disturbances in Central Asia, including a cooling which was followed by a warming.
+This warming may have provided the environmental conditions for the spread of Yersinia pestis, the causative agent of the plague, although its diversification in the Tian Shan had begun earlier in the 13th century.
+Human populations may have been weakened by volcanic cooling-induced food crises and political/military unrest, facilitating the establishment of the outbreak.